Root Canal Arlington, VA

 Consultation

-The process of ridding your tooth of pain and clearing the infection from your root canal starts with a consultation with one of our experienced dentists.
-Like an endodontist, our dentist will examine your tooth to determine if a root canal is necessary and advise you of the next steps in your treatment plan.
+The process of alleviating pain and clearing the infection from your root canal starts with a consultation with one of our Arlington dentists.
+Your dentist will examine your tooth to determine if a root canal procedure is necessary and advise you of the next steps in your treatment plan.

 Local Anesthesia and Optional Sedation